-The Exchange proposes to extend the pilot program for certain clearly erroneous executions under Rule 128-Equities and remove references to individual security trading pauses contained in Rule 128(c)(4)-Equities.
-Portions of Rule 128-Equities, explained in further detail below, are currently operating as a pilot program set to expire on September 30, 2013.
-The Exchange proposes to extend the pilot program to April 8, 2014.
+The purpose of this filing is to extend the effectiveness of the Exchange's current rule applicable to Clearly Erroneous Executions and to remove references to individual stock trading pauses described in Rule 11.13(c)(4).

+Portions of Rule 11.13, explained in further detail below, are currently operating as a pilot program set to expire on September 30, 2013.4 The Exchange proposes to extend the pilot program to April 8, 2014.

-On September 10, 2010, the Securities and Exchange Commission ("Commission") approved, on a pilot basis, changes to Rule 128-Equities to provide for uniform treatment: (1) Of clearly erroneous execution reviews in multi-stock events involving twenty or more securities; and (2) in the event transactions occur that result in the issuance of an individual security trading pause by the primary listing market and subsequent transactions that occur before the trading pause is in effect on the Exchange.
-The Exchange also adopted additional changes to Rule 128-Equities that reduced the ability of the Exchange to deviate from the objective standards set forth in Rule 128-Equities, and in 2013, adopted a provision designed to address the operation of the Plan to Address Extraordinary Market Volatility Pursuant to Rule 608 of Regulation NMS under the Act (the "Limit Up-Limit Down Plan" or the "Plan").7 The Exchange believes the benefits to market participants from the more objective clearly erroneous executions rule should continue on a pilot basis through April 8, 2014, which is one year following the commencement of operations of the Plan.
+On September 10, 2010, the Commission approved, on a pilot basis, changes to Exchange Rule 11.13 to provide for uniform treatment: (1) Of clearly erroneous execution reviews in multi-stock events involving twenty or more securities; and (2) in the event transactions occur that result in the issuance of an individual stock trading pause by the primary listing market and subsequent transactions that occur before the trading pause is in effect on the Exchange.5 The Exchange also adopted additional changes to Rule 11.13 that reduced the ability of the Exchange to deviate from the objective standards set forth in Rule 11.13,6 and in 2013, adopted a provision designed to address the operation of the Plan to Address Extraordinary Market Volatility Pursuant to Rule 608 of Regulation NMS under the Act (the "Limit Up-Limit Down Plan'' or the "Plan").7 The Exchange believes the benefits to market participants from the more objective clearly erroneous executions rule should continue on a pilot basis through April 8, 2014, which is one year following the commencement of operations of the Plan.
 The Exchange believes that continuing the pilot during this time will protect against any unanticipated consequences.
-Thus, the Exchange believes that the protections of Rule 128-Equities should continue while the industry gains further experience operating the Limit Up-Limit
+Thus, the Exchange believes that the protections of the Clearly Erroneous Rule should continue while the industry gains further experience operating the Limit Up-Limit Down Plan.

-The Exchange also proposes to eliminate all references in Rule 128-Equities to individual security trading pauses issued by a primary listing market.
-Specifically, Rule 128(c)(4)- Equities provides specific rules to follow with respect to review of an execution as potentially clearly erroneous when there is an individual security trading pause pursuant to Rule 80C-Equities.
-The individual security trading pauses described in Rule 128(c)(4)-Equities, which apply to the securities included in the S&P 500 and Russell 1000 indexes as well as to a pilot list of Exchange Traded Products (the "subject securities"), are being phased out as securities become subject to the Plan pursuant to a phased implementation schedule.
-The Plan is already operational with respect to all subject securities, and thus, the Exchange believes that all references to individual security trading pauses should be removed, including all cross-
+The Exchange also proposes to eliminate all references in Rule 11.13 to individual stock trading pauses issued by a primary listing market.
+Specifically, Rule 11.13(c)(4) provides specific rules to follow with respect to review of an execution as potentially clearly erroneous when there was an individual stock trading pause issued for that security and the security is included in the S&P 500® Index, the Russell 1000[®] Index, or a pilot list of Exchange Traded Products ("Original Circuit Breaker Securities").
+The stock trading pauses described in Rule 11.13(c)(4) are being phased out as securities become subject to the Plan pursuant to a phased implementation schedule.
+The Plan is already operational with respect to all Original Circuit Breaker Securities, and thus, the Exchange believes that all references to individual stock trading pauses should be removed, including all crossreferences to Rule 11.13(c)(4) contained in other portions of Rule 11.13.8

-CFR 200.30-3(a)(12).